Application for a Doctoral Degree

 - the 2nd examiner will not take part in your oral examination

 - your supervisor thinks it possible that you will pass with "high distinction" (summa cum laude).
-In this case, a 3rd examinier is necessary as a means of departmental quality assurance.
-S/he has to be sufficiently independent from the doctoral student; therefore s/he
+In this case, a 3rd examiner is necessary as a means of departmental quality assurance.
+S*he has to be sufficiently independent of the doctoral student; therefore s*he

 - has to be an external professor who is not a member of TUM